 Step Four - It's ready to use!

 After 9 to 12 months your compost should be ready.
-It will have turned into a crumbly, dark material, resembling thick, moist soil, which gives off an earthy, fresh aroma.
+It will have turned into a crumbly, dark material which gives off an earthy, fresh aroma.
 Lift the compost bin slightly, or open the hatch, and fork out the nice earthy mixture.

 Your compost is ideal for garden beds, veg patches, hanging baskets and as a soil improver.

-To have a succesful compost heap, you need to ensure you get the right mix of both brown/dry material (cardboard, leaves, egg shells) and green/wet material (garden trimmings, peelings and pulps).
-It's important that this balance is kept to prevent your heap from becoming to wet or too dry.
+To have a succesful compost heap, you need to ensure you get the right mix of both brown dry material (cardboard, leaves, egg shells) and green wet material (garden trimmings, peelings and pulps).
+It's important that this balance is kept to prevent your heap from becoming too wet or too dry.

-Have a look at this handy table below to give you and idea of examples of brown and green items that can go into your composter.
+Have a look at this handy table below with examples of brown and green items that can go into your composter.

 For more information about composting including troubleshooting, have a look here for some video tutorials presented by composting guru Nicky Scott

-A Wormery is a highly effective food digester that converts ordinary kitchen food waste (and other organic matter) into useful liquid feed and rich organic compost, all through the natural action of the tiger worms that live inside.
-Although a small amount of garden waste, such as leaves and grass can be added to a wormery, it is best to use a standard compost bin if you have large amounts.
-Woody or thick fibrous material is best avoided altogether.
+A Wormery is a highly effective food digester that converts ordinary kitchen food waste into compost and liquid feed, all thanks to the Tiger worms that live inside!
+Although a small amount of garden waste can be added to a wormery, it is best to use a standard compost bin if you have large amounts.
+They're not fond of woody thick material either.

-If you want a simple way to compost your cooked and uncooked kitchen waste (you can even compost scrunched up kitchen roll and toilet roll tubes!) then a wormery is for you.
+If you want a simple way to compost your cooked and uncooked kitchen waste then a wormery is for you.
 There are even wormeries designed to help you compost your pet poo.
 For more information about wormeries visit the wormeries page.

 Garden/Food Waste Collections

 Some councils collect garden and or food waste from your home.
-Use the menu below to select your local area to find out if your council offers this service.
+See here to find out if it's offered in your area.